pivotal/docs-tap/authn-authz/azure-ad.md

 1. Select **Groups** under the **Manage** side menu.

-1. Identify or create a list of groups in the Azure Active Directory for each of the Tanzu Application Platform default roles (`app-operator`, `app-viewer`, and `app-editor`).
+1. Identify or create a list of groups in the Azure AD for each of the Tanzu Application Platform default roles (`app-operator`, `app-viewer`, and `app-editor`).

 1. Retrieve the corresponding object IDs for each group.